The Two Sides of Embracing Enterprise Complexity

 At one time a smart observation was that most of the data resides in Excel spreadsheets on laptops all over the place.
 But I tend to think that there’s much more data than that stuck in the heads of the employees.
 It grew and evolved over tens of thousands of hours of service to the enterprise.
 And it leaves with them when they leave.
 We’ve all seen it many times.

 That tribal knowledge is of a much richer nature than the descriptive data in a database.
-It holds context-filled knowledge/wisdom of the how things happen, with what, where, and maybe even why.
+It holds human-grade intelligence of context-filled knowledge/wisdom of how things happen, with what, where, and maybe even why.

 When I start on a project, I ask for any documentation to help me get up to speed.
 I’m told there’s very little, it’s outdated, low in quality, and that they hoped I would produce it since that’s a good way to learn.
 Sometimes there’s a data catalog, but it usually contains just high level information with usually no information about how columns relate.
 There is usually a pretty good user’s guide, but then there isn’t much documentation of the software implementation.

-The immensely worthwhile value of a Domain Model produced from a DDD process is that it is the unicorn documentation I ask for when I start a new project.
+The immensely worthwhile value of a Domain Model produced from a DDD process is that it would be the unicorn documentation I ask for when I start a new project.
 It is the anatomy of the enterprise, the recipes of the processes, and the enterprise’s laws of physics.

 Somehow, though, enterprises successfully operate without a properly maintained domain model.
 That’s because there actually is a domain model.
 It’s just that much of it, if not most of it, is stuck in peoples’ heads.